MITHRIHIM, the WARRIOR PRIESTS

 Faith protects.
 More than any shield or breastplate, faith can carry you through the blows and strikes of a hundred foes.
 Through any trial or challenge, God protects.

-Props: Page of scriptures sealed in place, torn from the Book of Dumal, purity seals in wax, affixing strips of prayers, or cloth prayer around a helm or brow.
+Props: Purity seals in wax, cloth strips of prayers around a helm or brow.

-The blessed person is adorned with pages of the Book of Dumal or the Testimonium on their shield, on their armor, or around their helmet, each place providing a different benefit.
+Effect: The blessed person is adorned with Purity Seals on their shield, on their armor, or around their helmet, each place providing a different benefit.

-Armor: Provides a single Armor call against a blow to the torso, after which the page is torn and the blessing is expended.
+Armor: Provides a single Armor call against a blow to the torso, after which the Seal is torn and the blessing is expended.

-Shield: Provides a single Toughness call against Sunder attempts against this Shield, after which the page is torn and the blessing is expended.
+Shield: Provides a single Toughness call against Sunder attempts against this Shield, after which the Seal is torn and the blessing is expended.

 After a battle there are many wounded.
 Some may join the Lord before the night is over.
 A warrior priest can bring relief to the wounded by traversing the camp and bringing with him the presence of the Lord, as well as something to hide the smell of vomit, gore and corruption.
 These men’s strength may be needed again before the night is through.

-Ritual: A censor burning with lavender and dragon’s blood incense is carried through the camp while prayers are recited from this gospel.
-The priest makes seven circuits around the wounded before ceasing his patrol.
+Ritual: A censor burning with Incense is carried while prayers are recited from this gospel.
+The priest makes seven circuits around the wounded before ceasing their vigil.

 Effect: All wounded soldiers within the priest’s circuit temporarily recover enough to return to fighting condition.
 For one Scene all those blessed may use previously Injured Limbs and ignore the Battered Condition.
-Additional damage affects them normally and counts toward Maiming.
+Additional damage affects them normally.